dmbarbour/wikilon/docs/AwelonLang.md

 * The Awelon environment - a *Dictionary* - is modeled as a [persistent tree structure](https://en.wikipedia.org/wiki/Persistent_data_structure) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage).
 This allows for lazy incremental downloads, efficient atomic backups, and (via proxy or [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network)) sharing of physical storage and network overheads between clients.
 We can efficiently download data from a trusted source, or even synchronize 'live' data, and we can feasibly do so at massive scales: weather histories, street maps, community wikis and forums, etc..

 * The Awelon language is [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) via local [rewriting](https://en.wikipedia.org/wiki/Rewriting) evaluation.
-We use a one simple language for structured data, data processing algorithms, and the binding of algorithms and data into computed views.
-Between local rewriting and purity, we can incrementally compute and cache computed views, safely replay computations, and render intermediate computation steps as code for user comprehension.
-In context of our environment, purity also makes it easy to embed tests, perform broad consistency analysis, and securely share algorithms or computed views.
+We use this language to represent structured data, data processing algorithms, and the binding of algorithms and data into views.
+Between local rewriting and purity, we can incrementally compute and cache views, safely replay computations, and render intermediate computation steps for user comprehension.
+Our environment can also embed tests, perform consistency analysis, and securely share algorithms or views.

-* The Awelon user interface will leverage [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
-We can build rich text or graphical projections on top of Awelon's simple syntax (see *Editable Views*).
-We can render and edit our data and code using tables, graphs, sheet music, flow charts, textual DSLs - whichever is most appropriate to each problem.
-Importantly, because we evaluate by rewriting, we can also graphically render those intermediate and final computed results.
-This blurs the boundary between data, code, application, and debugger.
+* The Awelon user interface is based on [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
+We can leverage flexible graphical projections - tables, graphs, sheet music, flow charts, etc. - for editing code and data.
+Critically, due to rewriting evaluation, we can use the same projections to render computed values or intermediate debug steps.
+In context of live data, we can display live computed values like a dashboard or spreadsheets.

-* The Awelon user will delegate [bots](https://en.wikipedia.org/wiki/Software_agent) to automate maintenance and integration with external systems.
-Bot behavior and state will be represented in the dictionary, where they can be directly observed and manipulated by the user, captured in snapshots for debugging, or easily shared with the community.

-Modulo bots, we effectively have scalable spreadsheets with graphical UI.
-Bots can give us a stateful, collaborative environment that integrates real-world information sources.
+* The 'active' Awelon environment defines [bots](https://en.wikipedia.org/wiki/Software_agent) to interact with external systems and perform tedious maintenance chores.
+Awelon's bots are modeled as monadic transactions that repeat indefinitely, occasionally awaiting a relevant state change.
+Users control bots through direct manipulation of their definition.
+Real-world effects are supported by binding special variables to resources outside the dictionary, such as network sockets.

+The idea of projectional editors can easily be stretched - for example, collaborative development (suggestions, conflict avoidance) via interaction with auxiliary variables, or macro editing by invoking a transactional operation through an input form.
+But, essentially, effectful user actions are represented by edits.
+Through edits on 'active' environments, users control bots.
+Bots control everything else.

 The [application models](ApplicationModel.md) document describes patterns for modeling applications within the Awelon environment via projections and bots.
 This document focuses on the Awelon language and dictionary.

 ## Language Basics